MagneticParticleImaging/MDF/julia/README.md

 The later requires a functional Python/Matplotlib installation such as the one provided by the Anaconda Python distribution.
 After installation of the package, the reconstruction can be started by executing

+## Reconstruction Examples
+After the set up the reconstruction example script can be run from within Julia by

 ```julia
 include("reco.jl")